Smiley Piercing Guide With Beautiful Images

 To move things along at a faster pace, you can make sure to get enough sleep because a lack of sleep can majorly hurt your immune system function.
 Try eating a balanced, healthy diet with lots of fruits and vegetables so you’ll get a good share of nutrients and minerals.
 That will give your immune system a big boost.

 After you’re healed, then you can think about switching out your jewelry if you want.
-But until then, you should leave it in place just to be on the safe side.
+Until then, you should leave it in place just to be on the safe side.

 Smiley Piercing Infections

 Infections don’t happen to most people who get smiley piercings, but there is no guarantee one won’t happen to you.
-If you follow your aftercare instructions, you can sway the odds to your favor that you’ll sidestep an infection though.
+If you follow your aftercare instructions, you can sway the odds to your favor, meaning that you may sidestep an infection though.

 With many piercing infections, the offending area is easy to spot.
 In the case of a belly button piercing or ear piercing, you can easily look at the area to watch for any signs of infection.
 A smiley piercing infection is much harder to spot.
 It’s in a place that’s difficult for you to watch.
 To get a decent view, you have to pull your lip up and away from your teeth.